erichiller/omega/docs/ps.md

 ## Web Download

-`Invoke-Webrequest` seems to rely upon Internet Explorer, so to bypass this requirement use `-UseBasicParsing`
+~~`Invoke-Webrequest` seems to rely upon Internet Explorer, so to bypass this requirement use `-UseBasicParsing`~~ As of PowerShell 7, `-UseBasicParsing` is no longer an option.

 In order to use SSL/TLS connections, you must set SecurityProtocol before using `Invoke-Webrequest`